TommasoLocatelli/to-the-master-s-degree-and-beyond-/john2vec/README.md

-# john dewey che passione
+#JOHN2VEC
- Progetto per information retrieval e text mining
+Analysis of the whole corpus of the philosopher John Dewey

-VOLUMES DOWNLOADER: how I download the text from internet
+VOLUMES DOWNLOADER: how I download the text

 DATA PREPARATION2: how I transformed the texts and the corpus (second version of DATA PREPARATION)